 - Award-winning trading platforms

 IC Markets offers some of the tightest spreads in the industry with superior execution and to-the-pip pricing from tier-1 banks.
 The IC Markets cryptocurrency CFD product allows traders to go long or short without actually holding the cryptocurrency.
 This means traders can obtain exposure to cryptocurrencies without the worry of security risks associated with storing it, and counterparty risk from the exchange.
-IC Markets offers a good selection of cryptocurrency CFDs, available to trade against the US dollar, including Bitcoin, Bitcoin cash, Ethereum and Litecoin.
+IC Markets offers a good selection of cryptocurrency CFDs, available to trade against the US dollar, including Bitcoin and Ethereum.